mannaluca02/Container-Tracking/README.md

 ## Installation
 To run this simulator on your local machine use the following guide:
 - Clone the repo.
-- Create a virtual environment.
+- Create a virtual environment in the project directory.
   ```shell
   python -m venv ./venv
   ```